docsforadobe/after-effects-scripting-guide/docs/overview.rst

 **Tools and Utilities:** In addition, ExtendScript provides tools and features such as a localization utility for providing user-interface string values in different languages and global functions for displaying short messages in dialog boxes (alert, confirm, and prompt).

-**External Communication:** ExtendScript provides a S o c k e t object that allows you to communicate with remote systems from your After Effects scripts.
+**External Communication:** ExtendScript provides a Socket object that allows you to communicate with remote systems from your After Effects scripts.

 **Interapplication Communication:** ExtendScript provide s a common scripting environment for all Adobe applications, and allows interapplication communication through scripts.